- Blind Low Vision NZ Guide Dogs and COVID-19

 Health & Safety Guidelines

-- All Fundraisers read and sign an updated COVID policy so they understand all requirements they are to adhere to, during level 2 and 2.5.
+- All Fundraisers have been briefed on the COVID policy so they understand all requirements they are to adhere to, during all traffic light settings.

 - Fundraisers are given regular Health and Safety briefing during this time to ensure policies are clear and updated as required and have completed the PFRA online CovidSAFE training module before returning to work.

 - Fundraisers must adhere to social distancing requirements.
-They must stand 2 meters back wherever possible at all times.
+They must stand 1 metre back wherever possible at all times.

-- All fundraisers have masks and wear them whenever required by the current traffic light setting, particularly where social distancing of 2 meters is not possible.
+- All fundraisers have masks and wear them whenever required by the current traffic light setting, particularly where social distancing of 1 metre is not possible.